 So how does one lead and manage this group successfully?

-The first thing a leader needs to do is realize how creative and good this age group is at multi-tasking.
+The first thing a leader needs to do is realize how creative and good this age group is at multitasking.

 However, Millennials need a structure for their technological expertise and ability to work as a team to become a business advantage.
 Millennials are idealistic and have a clear picture of what kind of leaders they want.
-They want a hero that is fair and has integrity as well as concern about individual employee situations.
+They want a hero that is fair and has the integrity as well as concern about individual employee situations.
 Knowing how to lead them will be the key to succeeding in the future.

 Learning how to evaluate the performance of the business, utilize direct resources, plan projects, and communicate effectively will be invaluable.

 Every company needs a good leader who knows how to organize resources, space, materials, money, and time proficiently.
 The leader will be able to find solutions that are creative and steer Millennial staff in a direction that is positive.
-A Masters’s degree in Human Resources or Business Management would be a wise investment towards helping leaders know how to best lead Millennials.
+A Masters’s degree in Human Resources or Business Management would be a wise investment toward helping leaders know how to best lead Millennials.